getify/monio/MONADS.md

 A monad is a narrow set of behavior (required by "laws") you associate with a value or operation.
 Category Theory includes other adjacent/related behaviors, such as foldable and concatable, that can augment the capabilities of this representation.

 This set of behavior improves coordination/interoperation between other monad-and-friends-compliant values, such that results are more predictable.
-The behaviors also offers many opportunities to abstract (shift into the behavioral-definitions) certain logic that usually clutters up our imperative code, such as null'ish checks.
+The behaviors also offer many opportunities to abstract (shift into the behavioral-definitions) certain logic that usually clutters up our imperative code, such as null'ish checks.

-Monads certainly don't fix all the problems we may encounter in our code,
+Monads certainly don't fix all the problems we may encounter in our code, but I think there's plenty of intriguing power to unlock by exploring them further.
+I hope this guide inspires you to keep digging, and perhaps in your explorations, you'll find the [Monio](https://github.com/getify/monio) library helpful.